krizsan/elastalert-docker/README.md

 - /opt/rules      - Contains Elastalert rules.<br/>

 # Environment
-- SET_CONTAINER_TIMEZONE - Set to "true" (without quotes) to set the tiemzone when starting a container.
+- SET_CONTAINER_TIMEZONE - Set to "true" (without quotes) to set the timezone when starting a container.
 Default is false.
 - CONTAINER_TIMEZONE - Timezone to use in container.
 Default is Europe/Stockholm.
 - ELASTICSEARCH_USER - Name of user to log into Ealsticsearch with.
 Leave undefined for no authentication.
 - ELASTICSEARCH_PASSWORD - Password to log into Elasticsearch with.
 Leave undefined for no authentication.